Summer colds are no fun.

 Experiencing whooping cough was bad enough that I felt embarrassed to share not only on social media, but with friends in real life.
-It took a while for things to feel less raw, but I remember my mouth was dry and hands were shaking even putting the story together in print.
+It took a while for things to feel less raw, but even now, my mouth is dry and hands shaking as I put the story together in print.

 We felt like it was our fault that our children, and in particular our 23-month old John, had to deal with the awful coughing and not being able to breathe.
 It’s gut-wrenching to watch.
 It’s equally gut-wrenching to question our decisions.